Skip to Content

 • High price point

-• Slightly heavier than 2008 version
+• Slightly heavier than the 2008 version

 • Service port no longer exists